Auto-Next Field and Secondary Barcode Scans

-If you plan to use the Android or iOS device’s camera for scanning secondary barcodes, you DO need check this option as it will open the camera for scanning:
+If you plan to use the Android or iOS device’s camera for scanning secondary barcodes, you need check this option.
+Then, it will open the camera for scanning:

 When using the camera, the cursor will not auto-advance to the next field.
-The app user will need to tap the next field.
+Therefore, the app user will need to tap the next field.

 Special camera view options (Scanning Modes and Smart Scan) are available when using our SD PRO scan engine upgrade, including scanning up to 100 barcodes in a single view and the ability to preview and select the correct barcodes before capturing them.